ThanatosXingYu/thanatosxingyu.github.io/README.md

 Via the shell url:
 ![3](./3.png)

-We've ger the page's url and execute the phpinfo() and phpversion() code successfully!
+We've get the page's url(at the top of this page) and execute the phpinfo() and phpversion() code successfully!